 STORYTELLING EXPEDITION

-A multi-day documentary tour + workshop where you learn how to travel as a storyteller.
+A week-long documentary tour + workshop where you learn how to travel as a storyteller.

 On each trip, a small group of photographers and filmmakers become a crew of citizen storytellers.
 Together we learn how to tell better stories about real life.